Amit5197/90DaysOfDevOps/2026/day-07/Learning-plan-day-07-linux-fs-and-scenarios.md

 # Scenario 1: Service Not starting.
 A web application service called 'myapp' failed to start after a server reboot.What commands would you run to diagnose the issue?Write at least 4 commands in order.

-#systemctl status myapp (Why: Check if active, failed,or stopped)
+01: (#systemctl status myapp) (Why: Check if active, failed,or stopped)

-#journalctl –u myapp –n 50 (Why : Read recent logs to find error messages)
+02: (#journalctl –u myapp –n 50) (Why : Read recent logs to find error messages)

-#systemctl is-enabled myapp (Why: Verify if it starts on boot.)
+03: (#systemctl is-enabled myapp) (Why: Verify if it starts on boot)

-#systemctl list-units –type=service (Why: Confirm service exists and is recognized)
+04: (#systemctl list-units –type=service) (Why: Confirm service exists and is recognized)

 # Scenario 2 : High CPU Usage.
 Your manager reports that the application server is slow.You SSH into the server.
 What commands would you run to identify ?which process is using high CPU?

-Use a command tat shows live CPU usage : top .
+01: Use a command tat shows live CPU usage : top .

-Look for processes sorted by CPU percentage : (#ps aux –sort=-%cpu | head –10)
+02: Look for processes sorted by CPU percentage : (#ps aux –sort=-%cpu | head –10)

-Easier interactive monitoring : (#htop)
+03: Easier interactive monitoring : (#htop)

-Note the PID(process ID ) of the top process.
+04: Note the PID(process ID ) of the top process.

 # Scenario 3 : Finding Docker service Logs.
 A developer asks: "Where are the logs for the 'docker' service?"The service is managed by systemd.What commands would you use?